Manhattan Truck Accident Attorney

 - Permanent limitation of use of a body organ or member

-- Significant limitation of use of a body function or system, or
+- A significant limitation of use of a body function or system, or

 - Substantially full disability for 90 days.